 While the other two branches have given Wall Street special treatment, it is the courts’ role to treat Wall Street the same as everyone else that comes before it.
 Equal treatment under the law – lady justice is blindfolded for just this very reason.
 At least there is one branch of government, tasked with the responsibility to make sure the banks play by the same rules as everyone else, one case, one issue, one hearing, and one trial at a time.

 For me and our hardworking, dedicated staff, on behalf of our clients we say to the financial industry, MOLON LABE!
-You want our clients’ houses, come prove your case like everyone else, under the same rules of evidence and procedure that apply if they were to foreclose on you – COME AND TAKE THEM!
+You want our clients’ houses, come prove your case like everyone else, under the same rules of evidence and procedure that apply if they were foreclosing on your property – COME AND TAKE THEM!

-If you are in Florida and are looking for help with debt, foreclosure, real estate or want more information about bankruptcy law, call us at (855) 55-ROSEN or fill out our online form for a FREE CONSULTATION.
+If you are in Florida and looking for help defending against foreclosure or fighting improper debt collection, call us at (855) 55-ROSEN or fill out our online form for a FREE CONSULTATION.
 Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you!